UniversalDependencies/UD_Coptic-Scriptorium/README.md

   * Zeldes, Amir & Schroeder, Caroline T. (2016b).
 "An NLP Pipeline for Coptic".
 In: Proceedings of LaTeCH 2016 - The 10th SIGHUM Workshop at the Annual Meeting of the ACL.
 Berlin, 146-155.

 # Changelog

+  * CHANGELOG 2.17 -> 2.18

+Added Book of Jonah; new feature Emph for focalizing converters; minor corrections.

   * CHANGELOG 2.15 -> 2.16